-- Next, slowly and gently add your cream and stir though until well combined.
+Next, slowly and gently add your cream and stir through until well combined.

 - Bring the sauce to a boil, then as soon as it's boiling bring the heat down to a gentle simmer.
 Let the sauce bubble for about 8-10 minutes without stirring until you have a nice saucy consistency.
 Keep an eye on the sauce, making sure it doesn't bubble over.

-- DO NOT TOUCH THE SAUCE as it is extremely hot and any form of boiling sugar can burn though layers of skin.
+DO NOT TOUCH THE SAUCE as it is extremely hot and any form of boiling sugar can burn through layers of skin.

 - Once the sauce is done, turn the heat off, add your vanilla extract, stir through one last time and leave to cool for a bit.